cameronabrams/psfgen/4zmj/README.md

 In this particular case, the driver runs one parser instance, indicated by the single `-pyparser-args` argument.
 The will add missing loops and with some minor torsion adjustments to avoid clashes.
 Five stages of solvated equilibration are requested (which helps with patch-grid errors as the box size equilibrates.

-The directory `my_4zmj` here contains example output of these commands.

 2017-2020, Cameron F Abrams